Hello! Welcome to my Pinterest Guide 2021: How to Use Pinterest & Leverage Pinterest for Website Traffic.

 I have tried paying for promoted pins and the click rate is good value, but only if you have something to sell.
 It didn’t drive enough clicks, for me, to earn back the money through ad revenue alone, but for an affiliate-heavy post or a post promoting products you sell (like a gift guide with all of your handmade wares) it’s good value for the money.

 I recommend taking a pin that’s doing well already and make that a promoted pin because Pinterest already provided you with free market research.
 I don’t pay for ads often, but around the holidays it can be a good investment.

 I hope you found this Pinterest guide: How to Use Pinterest & Leverage Pinterest for Traffic helpful!
 My goal was to help beginners get set up for success and also help those already pinning to fine tune their strategy and see their Pinterest traffic sky rocket.
-You can really get into advanced techniques beyond this, like creating *new* story pins or making video content for Pinterest.
+You can really get into advanced techniques beyond this, like making video content for Pinterest.
 Just like on Instagram, video pins are growing in popularity but I have yet to experiment with them – when I do I’ll share my experience you.
 If videos intimidate you, you can start small and use apps to create mini videos or even use something like Pixaloop to add motion to static pins to start playing with the concept of video pins.